t3kit/t3kit/README.md

 * [editorconfig](http://editorconfig.org)

 ## Git commit conventions and output formatting
 Please use semantic labels for your messages, but if commit message is not very important, you can skip labels.
-All commits with labels will be added in changelog, that's why it is **important to use predefined labels** on your commits.
+All commits with labels will be added in CHANGELOG file, that's why it is **important to use predefined labels** on your commits.

 ####Git labels:
 * **[FEATURE]** A new feature